-The film uses a discretion shot for Mufasa's death (he disappears in the dust as he falls, and we only see his body after the fact).
-In the companion book The Art of The Lion King, there's a piece of concept art that actually shows Mufasa getting trampled.
+The film uses a discretion shot for Mufasa's death (the shot darkens as he falls and cuts away just before impact), but the companion book The Art of The Lion King, includes a piece of concept art that actually shows Mufasa being trampled.
 Every bit as horrific as it sounds.

-Don't forget his helpless scream as he falls to his death...replaced with the scream of Simba as he watches his dad, who he just had a scene showing their closeness, fall to his death...
+His helpless scream as he falls to his death... replaced with the scream of Simba as he watches his dad, who he just had a scene showing their closeness, fall to his death...

 Scar's behavior as well.
 At first, when Mufasa is calling for help, Scar seems to ponder what to do, as if he's realized that there would be no turning back if he killed his brother... and then not only he does it anyway, but takes some moments to enjoy Mufasa's terror.
 This isn't useful to his plan but highlights his sadistic nature.

 When the stampede starts and the thrill chords start, we get a good long look at Simba's utterly terrified face.
-Provides the page image for Oh, Crap!.
+It even used to provide the page image for Oh, Crap!.